-The tourist bus can be booked online here, with your hotel or hostel or with the bus company themselves.
+The tourist bus can be booked online here, with your hotel or hostel, or with the bus company themselves.
 Booking a ticket for the tourist bus should automatically include your ferry ticket from Nakasong to the island of your choice.
 The tourist bus leaves only at 0800 / 0900 each morning.

 Local Bus from Pakse to Si Phan Don

 If you don’t want to take the tourist bus at 0800 you can head to the Pakse Southern Bus Terminalsometimes known as the 8km Bus terminal and take one to either Ban Nakasong or Muong Khong.
 The local bus route takes around 3 hours and costs about 40-45,000 kip per person.
-Note that this bus terminal is 8 kilometres (5 miles) to the east of Pakse city centre, so you have to factor in the cost of getting here as well.
+Note that this bus terminal is 8 kilometers (5 miles) to the east of Pakse city center, so you have to factor in the cost of getting here as well.